ericman314/UnitMath/README.md

 **definitions.unitSystems**

-The `definitions.unitSystems` object defines the "preferred" units to use with a particular unit system.
+The `definitions.unitSystems` object defines the preferred units to use with a particular unit system.
 Any or all of the `quantities` in a unit system may be assigned a single unit, optionally with a prefix, that will be used when formatting a matching unit in that system.

 ```js
 unitSystems: {